SneakyPrompt: Jailbreaking Text-to-image Generative Models: Evaluation

-In this research question, we evaluate how effective \sys is in bypassing existing safety filters.
-In other words, we evaluate the robustness of existing safety filters.
-Some adversarial prompt examples are shown in Table~\ref{tab: prompt-example} with additional generated images in Appendix~\ref{ap: 2}.
+In this research question, we evaluate how effective \sys is at bypassing existing safety filters.
+Some real adversarial prompts are shown in Appendix~\ref{ap: 2}.

 \para{Overall Results.} Table~\ref{tab: rq1} shows the quantitative results of \sys in bypassing existing safety filters.
+Table~\ref{tab: adp-prompt-example} shows examples of target and adversarial prompts generated by \sys.
 In general, \sys effectively bypasses all the safety filters to generate images with similar semantics to target prompts with a small number (below 25) of queries.
-Let us start from six safety filters on Stable Diffusion. \sys achieves an average 96.37\% one-time bypass rate (with 100.00\% on four of them) and an average of 14.68 queries (with at least 2.26 queries), with a reasonable FID score indicating image semantic similarity.
-The bypass rate drops and the FID score increases for re-use attacks because the Diffusion model adopts random seeds in generating images.
-The only exception is the bypass rate for text-based safety filters because such filters are deployed before the Diffusion model.
+Let us start with six safety filters on Stable Diffusion. \sys achieves an average 96.37\% one-time bypass rate (with 100.00\% on four of them) and an average of 14.68 queries (with at least 2.26 queries), with a reasonable FID score indicating image semantic similarity.
+The bypass rate drops and the FID score increases for re-use attacks because the diffusion model adopts random seeds in generating images.
+The only exception is the bypass rate for text-based safety filters because such filters are deployed before the diffusion model.

 We then describe the closed-box safety filter of DALLE$\cdot$ 2. \sys achieves 57.15\% one-time bypass rate with an average of 24.49 queries.
-Note that while the rate seems relatively low, this is the first work that bypasses the closed-box safety filter of DALLE$\cdot$ 2 with real-world sensitive images as shown in Appendix~\ref{ap: 2}.
+Note that while the rate seems relatively low, this is the first work that bypasses the closed-box safety filter of DALL$\cdot$E 2 with real-world sensitive images as shown in Appendix~\ref{ap: 2}.
 None of the existing works, including text-based adversarial examples~\cite{TextBugger,TextFooler,BAE} and Rando et al.~\cite{rando2022_red}, is able to bypass this closed-box safety filter.
-Interestingly, the reuse bypass rate for DALLE$\cdot$ 2 is 100\%, i.e., as long as an adversarial prompt bypasses the filter once, it will bypass the filter multiple times with NSFW images generated.
+Interestingly, the re-use bypass rate for DALLE$\cdot$ 2 is 100\%, i.e., as long as an adversarial prompt bypass the filter once, it will bypass the filter multiple times with NSFW images generated.

-We now describe two observations related to the robustness of safety filters.
+We now describe our observations related to the robustness of safety filters below.